Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 # 1.7 Multiple Parameters

-URLs can contain multiple parameters.
+URLs(UNIFORM RESOURCE lOACATOR) can contain multiple parameters.

 They are separated using: